AlbyCosmy99/tic-drive-app-react-native/README.md

 This project was mainly developed by myself (**Andrei Albu**) with final contributions and support from **Hilina Mengesha**.

-It was built as part of a startup project idea to help users **save time, compare reviews and prices and book car services from the comfort of their home**:
+It was built as part of a startup project idea to help users **save time, compare reviews and prices and book car services from the comfort of their home**.

 ---